Raree show: History

 19th-century Chinese peep shows were known by many names including la yang p'ien (拉洋片 (lā yáng piān, pulling foreign picture cards)).
 Sometimes the showman would perform for a crowd with puppets or pictures outside the box and then charge people extra to look through the holes.

 In Ottoman Syria a form of peep show called sanduk al-ajayib (صندوق العجائب, "wonder box") existed, which the storyteller carried on his back.
 The box had six holes through which people could see scenes backlit by a central candle.
 Sanduk al-ajayib stories were about contemporary figures and events, or showed scenes of heaven and hell.

-Other common subjects in peep shows throughout the world have been exotic views and animals, scenes of classical drama or masques, court ceremonies, surprise transformations (e.g., of an angel into a devil) and of course, lewd pictures.
+Other common subjects in peep shows throughout the world have been exotic views and animals, scenes of classical drama or masques, court ceremonies, surprise transformations (e.g., of an angel into a devil) and lewd pictures.

 Raree shows were precursors of toy theatres, with movable scenes and paper figurines, popular in the 19th century.
 They can also be seen as predecessors to optical toys like Chinese fireworks, the diorama, the stereoscope and the magic lantern.

 Some peep shows offer the only accurate representation of the stage design and scenery of the masques and pageants of their time.